kumarvna/terraform-azurerm-mssql-db/README.md

 ### Resource Group

-By default, this module will not create a resource group and the name of an existing resource group to be given in an argument `create_resource_group`.
+By default, this module will not create a resource group and the name of an existing resource group to be given in an argument `resource_group_name`.
 If you want to create a new resource group, set the argument `create_resource_group = true`.

 *If you are using an existing resource group, then this module uses the same resource group location to create all resources in this module.*

 ### VNet and Subnets

 This module is not going to create a Vnet and corresponding services.
 However, this module expect you to provide VPC and Subnet address space for private end points.

 Deploy Azure Vnet terraform module to overcome with this dependency.
 The [`terraform-azurerm-vnet`](https://github.com/tietoevry-cloud-infra/terraform-azurerm-vnet) module currently available from [GitHub](https://github.com/tietoevry-cloud-infra/terraform-azurerm-vnet), also aligned with this module.